aryn-ai/sycamore/docs/source/sycamore/get_started.rst

 will install Sycamore with OpenSearch support.
 You can find a list of supported connectors :doc:`here </sycamore/connectors>`.

-By default, Sycamore works with Aryn DocParse to process PDFs.
+By default, Sycamore works with Aryn DocParse to process documents.
 To run inference locally, install the `local-inference` extra as follows:

 .. code-block:: python